benscabbia/bens-blog/_posts/2019-03-31-clean-code-cheatsheet.md

 6. Small number of instance variables.
 7. Base class should know nothing about their derivatives.
 8. Better to have many functions than to pass some code into a function to select a behaviour.
-9. Prefer non-static methods to static methods.
+9. Prefer (public) non-static methods to static methods.
 Unless you're certain you won't need polymorphic behaviour.
 10. Keep interfaces tight and small.

 ## Tests